CongducPham/LowCostLoRaGw/gw_full_latest/README-advanced.md

 **IMPORTANT NOTICE**: when the gateway is run at boot, it is run under root identity.
 In the post_processing_gw.py script, the folder path for log files is now hard coded as /home/pi/Dropbox/LoRa-test instead of ~/Dropbox/LoRa-test in previous versions.
 In this way, even if the gateway is run under root identity, the log files are stored in the pi user account.

+**IMPORTANT NOTICE**: To run an operation gateway, it is better to reboot the gateway and let the LoRa gateway program start at boot.
+Manually lauching the gateway can be usefull for test purposes but we observed that redirections of LoRa gateway output to the post-processing stage can be broken thus leading to a not responding gateway.

 USE cmd.sh to interact with the gateway
 =======================================